Ben, heart recipient

-Betsy, living kidney donorBetsy Walsh, J.D., M.P.H., President of the OPTN/UNOS Board of Directors, has a personal connection to donation.
+Betsy, living kidney donorBetsy Walsh, J.D., M.P.H., 2015-16 president of the OPTN/UNOS Board of Directors, has a personal connection to donation.
 In 1995, she donated a kidney to her older sister.
 “I’ve been so fortunate to be able to give to my sister, and I’m so fortunate that I was allowed to question if it was the right choice for me.”

 Destiny, liver recipientLooking at Destiny today, it is hard to believe that as an infant she was diagnosed with severe liver disease and only given six months to live.
 At the tender age of one, Destiny only weighed 13 pounds and was desperately ill.
 Her only hope for survival was a liver transplant.
 Today, thanks to the generous gift of her donor, Destiny is a normal and happy teenager, who will soon be starting high school!